 CAROLYN and I conspired, long before the immediacy of the selfie-culture, to chronicle our overlapping obsessions—portraiture and her own disarming image.

 Since 2003, I've provoked my timeless, exhibitionist friend, exploring her projections of femininity, vanity, motherhood, and maturity.

-Shamelessly objectifying her willing figure, I observed the nuances of her maturing.
-Decorative garments were donned, or often discarded, exposing various states of undress and unblinking glimpses of her anatomy.
-These telling costumes, however, fail to distract from the raw tenor of her countenance, weaving between terse, lascivious, overwhelmed, or even void.
+Objectifying her willing figure, I’ve observed the nuances of her illustrative gesture, her unabashed aging.
+Decorative garments, or lack thereof, fail to disguise the tenor of her countenance, weaving between terse, lascivious, overwhelmed, or even void.

 What remains is an ongoing portrait of complicated, transformative self-identity as an Xennial woman.